Nastel/tnt4j-streams-zorka/samples/ZorkaConnector/correlators.md

                 |
                 |   (field correlator mapping)
                 v
-            JKoolCloud
+            jKoolCloud
 ```

-[JKoolCloud](https://www.jkoolcloud.com) accepts variety of correlators into field `correlator`.
+[jKoolCloud](https://www.jkoolcloud.com) accepts variety of correlators into field `correlator`.
 These correlators user to relate your
 event data into connected events bundle.

 You set your correlators in the application as session attributes in backing bean: